ociswap/radix-event-stream/README.md

 Leverages the raw performance of Rust 🦀

+### ✅ Async:

+Supports asynchronous operations inside handlers for efficient queries.

 ## Background

 [Radix](https://www.radixdlt.com) is a platform for decentralized applications, specifically built for DeFi.
-Each smart contract, called a component on Radix, can emit events when transactions happen, including custom ones.
+Each smart contract, called a component on Radix, can emit events when transactions happen, including custom events defined by the author of the smart contract.
 An event may look somewhat like this:

 ```Rust
 #[derive(ScryptoSbor, ScryptoEvent)]